ywalia01/ywalia01/README.md

 ### Hi there 👋

-## I'm a CS Undergrad, Developer, and Constantly Curious
+## I'm a CS Undergrad, Developer, and Programmer
 - 🔭 I’m currently working on a Web Application
 - 🌱 I’m currently learning Machine Learning
 - 👯 I’m looking to collaborate on projects